chopraamhk/Gene-expression-deconvolution/README.md

 ```
 sudo docker run -v /home/mchopra/Documents/PhD-Year1/deconvolution/Deconvolution_results/results:/src/data -v /home/mchopra/Documents/PhD-Year1/deconvolution/Deconvolution_results/results:/src/outdir cibersortx/fractions --username <registered_email> --token <token from website> --single_cell TRUE --refsample output_ref.txt --mixture gtex_aorta.txt --perm 100 --rmbatchSmode TRUE --fraction 0
 ```

+I have used --rmbatchSmode TRUE as i am using single cell signature matrix as reference.
+--rmbatchBmode TRUE can be used if microarray data is being used. or you can try running without s/b batch to see the results.

+If memory issue arises, then use -m flag by specifying memory as well. eg., docker run -m 28g